Home Based Art Class Singapore: A Creative Way to Learn from Home

 3. Personalised Attention

-Unlike large group classes, home-based sessions are usually one-to-one or small group (siblings or friends).
-This allows instructors to:
+Unlike large group classes, home-based sessions are usually one-to-one or small group (siblings or friends), allowing instructors to adjust the lesson pace and support the child's strengths.

 What Do Children Learn in a Home Based Art Class?